-- 1. Meet with the Assistant Dean for Students to obtain the Program Withdrawal Checklist and complete an Drop-Add form - 2.
+- 1. Meet with the Assistant Dean for Students to obtain the Program Withdrawal Checklist and complete an Drop-Add Form - 2.
 Meet with the Financial Affairs Officer regarding impact on financial aid - 3.
 Complete an exit interview with the Dean or designee - 4.
-Submit completed forms to the Bursar/Registrar and return all student ID badges
+Meet with the Bursar/Registrar to submit completed forms and return all student ID badges.
+Students with an outstanding balance must make payment arrangements based on the Timeline for Adjustments (see Refunds policy) if necessary

-If there is an outstanding balance on their account, the student will work with the Bursar/Registrar to arrange payment based on the Timeline for Adjustments (see Refunds policy).
 Grades will be assigned according to the Academic Calendar.
-Withdrawal after the official deadline on the Academic Calendar will result in a grade of "F" which is included in the cumulative grade point average.
+Program withdrawal after the official WD deadline on the Academic Calendar will result in a grade of "F" which is included in the cumulative grade point average.